-The tenure of an independent director does not exceed a cumulative term limit of nine years.
+The tenure of an independent director does not exceed a term limit of nine years.
 Upon completion of the nine years, an independent director may continue to serve on the board as a non-independent director.

-If the board intends to retain an independent director beyond nine years, it should justify and seek annual shareholders' approval.
-If the board continues to retain the independent director after the twelfth year, the board should seek annual shareholders' approval through a two-tier voting process.
+If the board intends to retain an independent director beyond nine years, it should provide justification and seek annual shareholders' approval through a two-tier voting process.

-Application : Not applicable - No independent director(s) serving beyond 9 years
+Application : Not applicable - Step Up 5.4 adopted

+Explanation :

+on

+application

-Explanation : on application of the
+of the

 practice

-Explanation : for
+Explanation :

+for

 departure

 Large companies are required to complete the columns below.
 Non-large companies are

-encouraged to cor mplete the columns below.
+encouragea to con nplete the columns below.

 Measure :

 Timeframe :